wombach/m4i-data-management/README.md

 Please ensure your `Python` environment is on version `3.7`.
 Some dependencies do not work with any later versions of `Python`.

-To install `vox-data-management` and all required dependencies to your active `Python` environment, please run the following command from the project root folder:
+To install `m4i-data-management` and all required dependencies to your active `Python` environment, please run the following command from the project root folder:

 ```
 pip install -e .
 ```

-To install `vox-data-management` including development dependencies, please run the following command instead:
+To install `m4i-data-management` including development dependencies, please run the following command instead:

 ```
 pip install -e .[dev]